Ole-Solo/GlenKurio/README.md

   years: "Enough to know better, not enough to be bored"
   shipped_to_production: true
   failed_projects:
-    - "Many"
+    [
+      "Many",
-    - "Learned from each one of them more than from some 'successfull' ones"
+      "Learned from each one more than from some 'successful' ones" ]

 courses_and_learning:
   number_of_courses_taken: "Infinity (😅)"